MSPayneII/fem-nft-card-component/README.md

 ### The challenge

-To be out this preview card component and get it looking as close to the design as possible using only HTML and CSS.
+To build this preview card component and get it looking as close to the design as possible using only HTML and CSS.
 I decided to take it one step further and build the component in React.

 Users should be able to: